 SCOR Europe's risk management policies, procedures and controls may not be appropriate or sufficient.
-In particular, any additional workload to the planned activities could reduce the efficiency of some processes and controls.
+In particular, any additional workload to the planned activities could reduce the effectiveness of some processes and controls.
 For example, the creation of a new entity, the development of a new line of business, or any other project, may lead to an accumulation of operational risks.

-Some of SCOR Europe's processes are partially or fully outsourced.
-The failure of outsourced processes could lead to direct losses and other operational incidents.
+Some of SCOR Europe's processes are partially or fully outsourced, including in limited cases critical and important functions.
+Failed outsourced processes could lead to direct losses and other operational incidents.
+Refer to Section B.7 - Outsourcing for more information on the outsourcing framework and outsourced important or critical functions.

-Since SCOR Europe remains responsible for commitments or services contracted, including for outsourced activities, inappropriate client relationship management or an inadequate level of service and/or product quality provided by the Company to its clients or a breach of contract may lead to a loss of profitable business relationships.
+Since SCOR Europe remains responsible for commitments or services contracted, including for outsourced activities, an inappropriate client relationship management or inadequate level of service and/or product quality provided by the Company to its clients or breach of contract may lead to a loss of profitable business relationships and/or reputational damage and potential regulatory intervention.